--Give it at least a month let the practice take hold
+-Give it at least a month and let the practice take hold

-1. They help to clear my mind of all the clutter– Cameron says, “The pages are intended to sweep our consciousness clean.”
+- They help clear my mind of all the clutter– Cameron says, “The pages are intended to sweep our consciousness clean.”
 And I believe it’s true!

-3. Doing a brain dump seems to spark my creativity– Writing and writing for three pages seems to make space for new creative ideas-which has been super helpful as I’ve been struggling with some serious creative blocks lately this past year. #2020
+- Doing a brain dump seems to spark my creativity– Writing and writing for three pages seem to make space for new creative ideas, which has been super helpful as I’ve been struggling with some serious creative blocks lately. #2020

 ” You don’t think about what you’re writing -you write about what your thinking.”

 - I do my morning pages as soon as I can after I wake up.
-I drink my water, take my meds, grab my coffee, and head my usual morning spot.
-Being in your happy place really helps.
+But, first, I drink a big glass of water, take my meds, grab my coffee, and head to my usual morning spot.
+My morning spot is my happy place.

 - I have a journal and my favorite pen at the ready that I use ONLY for my morning pages. (and a special stash place for them since morning pages are private and for my eyes only)

-- Most of the time, I listen to none lyrical music while I write my morning pages.
-This just helps me to relax and let go.
-And the words just seem to flow easier.
+- I listen to none lyrical music while I write my morning pages most of the time.
+Listening to music helps me to relax and let go.
+And the words seem to flow easier.

 - I date the top of the first page, and off I go!
-I write in longhand as quickly as possible.
-I don’t think-I just write.
+I write my morning pages in longhand and as quickly as possible.
+I don’t think-I write.
 It takes a little practice.

-- When I’m finished, I stash my journal (remember…it’s for your eyes only!) and continue with the rest of my morning routine.
+- When finished with my morning pages, I stash my journal (remember, your morning pages journal is for your eyes only!) and continue with the rest of my morning routine.